TanStack Start Quickstart (beta)

 The following example uses the following components:

-• <SignedIn>: Children of this component can only be seen while signed in.
+: Children of this component can only be seen while signed in.<SignedOut>

-• <SignedOut>: Children of this component can only be seen while signed out.
+: Children of this component can only be seen while signed out.<UserButton />

-• <SignInButton />: An unstyled component that links to the sign-in page.
-For this example, it links to the Account Portal sign-in page.
+: An unstyled component that links to the sign-in page.
+In this example, since no props or environment variables are set for the sign-in URL, this component links to the Account Portal sign-in page.

 import {